-Angry IP Scanner: Angry IP Scanner is a light weight, intuitive, Mac and PC friendly tool that allows you to perform quick network scans and export results.
-Although the tool performs basic network scanning functions it is enough to find a lot of useful information of network resources.
+Angry IP Scanner: Angry IP Scanner is a lightweight, intuitive, Mac and PC-friendly tool that allows you to perform quick network scans and export results.
+Although the tool performs basic network scanning functions it is enough to find a lot of useful information on network resources.

 The tool can be downloaded from angryip.org

 Let’s go over the most useful scanning functions:

 The Default scanning option is to scan an IP Range, in that case, you enter the first and last IP of the desired range and all IPs within the range will be scanned.
 You can also use the select the desired Network Mask, be it costumed or the default by clicking on the down-pointing arrow in the Mask field.